 b.
-Confirm or correct the software-calculated release time For aerotows in particular, this may be calculated incorrectly.
+Confirm or correct the software-calculated release time calculated incorrectly.
 Check the overhead view and altitude data for changes in rate of climb, turn radius and speed.
 A combination of these will typically reveal where - in light winds - the pilot released, slowed to minimum sink speed and began thermalling.
+See graphic on the following page.